Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You usually have to meet specific requirements to be eligible for an introductory offer.
 These conditions vary but usually include:

 - New customers.
 You must be a new credit card customer, with no existing credit cards issued by the company you’re applying with.
-For example, if you have a credit card issued by American Express, you likely won’t be eligible for Amex introductory offers.
+For example, if you have a credit card issued by American Express, you likely won’t be eligible for another Amex introductory offer.
+Or, if you want to get a balance transfer to pay off existing card debt, you usually need to apply for a credit card from another issuer.

 - Application dates.
 Some promotional offers may only be available to applicants who apply and are approved by a set date.

 - Spend requirements.
-When there is a bonus point offer available, often you’ll be required to meet a spend requirement by a set date to receive the points.
+When there is a bonus point offer available, you must often meet a spend requirement by a set date to receive the points.
+For example, you may need to spend $3,000 in the first 90 days of card approval to earn your bonus points.

 Before you apply for a card with an introductory offer, make sure you fully understand these terms and conditions to ensure you can get the full value from the offer.